Can supplements really help relieve stress?

 However, before you go buying everything on the shelf, give your lifestyle and diet an honest appraisal.
 Judge your nutritional intake by what you actually eat on a day to day basis, rather than what you only really eat on the 'healthy' days.

 Take regular moments to really concentrate on how you feel in the moment, look for signs of recurring problems, maybe even keep a journal to try and identify how you feel and when, but don't over-scrutinise.
 Nobody feels perfect all of the time and nutrition is one of many factors.

-For example: You could run through every 'Sleep & Relaxation' supplement going that might help you deal with insomnia, but none will be a suitable cure if late-night Netflix binges or getting up at 4:00am to watch the Cricket is what's really messing with your sleeping patterns.
+For example: You could run through every 'Sleep & Relaxation' supplement going that might help you deal with insomnia, but none will be a suitable cure if late-night Netflix binges or getting up at 4:00am to feed the baby is what's really messing with your sleeping patterns.

 Ultimately, only you know how you really feel; So you're the first expert you should consult.
 Anybody else is just interpreting the information you provide.

 Many of us do not absorb nutrients particularly efficiently, this can be down to a range of factors such as age, medical status or even gut microbiomes.

 Finding out which foods are high in which nutrients is only ever a google search away, but the world of nutrition is vast and nobody wants to check the nutritional content of every single thing they eat.

 An easier way, particularly if you are on a specific type of diet, is to look at the foods you are NOT eating, which nutrients they are high in, and whether there are any good alternatives you might be able to include in your diet.

 Failing a dietary solution, health supplements are a safe, convenient and effective way to increase your intake of particular nutrients without offending your bank manager or your taste buds!